Featured image for 6 Very Persuading Reasons You Should Learn Dutch

 Dutch isn't only spoken in the Netherlands.
 Though it isn't as global a language as say Spanish, by speaking Dutch, you can now confidently visit Belgium, Suriname, and the Caribbean, specifically Aruba, Curaçao, and Sint Maarten.
 Sweet!
 In addition, Dutch is somewhat like Afrikaans, which is spoken in South Africa and Namibia.
 That's 8 birds with 1 stone!

-4. English Gives you an Advantage when Learning Dutch
+4. English Gives You an Advantage when Learning Dutch

 Despite how different Dutch and English sound, they're actually genetically-related languages.
 Without getting into all the gory details, what this means is that knowing English gives you an advantage for learning Dutch.
 You'll still have to get used to weird Dutch diphthongs though.
 Moreover, if you know another continental European language (especially German, they're practically dialects of each other) you've got another advantage.
 Props to you if you speak these languages because you’ll have an easier time learning Dutch!